tmaxsoft-us/ofasm/docs/interface/README.md

 OFASM_VM_ENTRY interface supports static and dynamic parameter list.

 #### 1.1.
-Static parameter list (fixed parameter list)  \
+Static parameter list (fixed parameter list)

 For static parameter list, the parameter information gets fixed in compile time.
-In this case, you need to manually define the number of the paremeters and length of the each parameter.
+In this case, you need to manually define the number of the paremeters and byte length of the each parameter.

-example)
+Example.
+Static parameter list with one parameter which is 30 bytes long.
 ```cpp
 #include <stdlib.h>
 #include <string.h>